5l1v3r1/xss_fuzzer_console/README.md

 Handle printing to sdout without disrupting the cmd line<br>
 Implement show command to show current attack urls <br>
 For showing specific url data show snippet of reflection and current fuzzer characters, and the target string<br>
+Rename DictQueue to something cooler like AttackSession or something <br>